MatthewBrower/matthewbrower.github.io/_posts/2017-08-03-Instacart-Data-Analysis.md

 library(ggplot2)
 ```

-Due to Instacart's TOS on the use this data, I cannot include the data itself within my public repository.
-You will need to go out to the link above and download the data if you wish to replicate this on your own.
+Due to Instacart's data terms-of-service, I cannot include the data itself within my public repository.
+You will need to go out to the link above and download the data if you wish to replicate this analysis.

 ``` r
 Aisles = read_csv("/Users/Matthew/GitHub/InstacartHackaton/Data/aisles.csv",progress = F)